Is a College Degree Required to Certify?

-An increasing number of business, computer and data professionals have advanced degrees (Master's level and beyond), and use the ICCP credential in their professional life as a second business and industry qualification to make themselves more attractive to industry and consulting opportunities.
+An increasing number of business, computer and data professionals have advanced degrees (Master's level and beyond) and use the ICCP credential in their professional life as a second business and industry qualification to make themselves more attractive to industry and consulting opportunities.

 Holding a M.Sc., or Ph.D., doesn't mean that you will pass the ICCP examinations at the professional level, since the tests require substantial practical experience.
-Also the half life of academic degrees is shrinking rapidly and current certifications assure you remain current with your knowledge and skills.
+Also, the half-life of academic degrees is shrinking rapidly, and current certifications assure you remain current with your knowledge and skills.

-Many (out of subject, e.g. Math, Chemistry or Physics, etc.,) professors teaching computing are required by their college to attain the ICCP professional credential as part of their full requirement to continue teaching.
+Many (out of subject, e.g., Math, Chemistry or Physics, etc.,) professors teaching computing are required by their college to attain the ICCP professional credential as part of their full requirement to continue teaching.

 Colleges and Universities requiring re-accreditation of their program by ACBSP (www.acbsp.org) must ensure that their faculty are fully qualified to teach the degree's subject matter and endorse the ICCP credentials as the required qualifying criteria for all of the faculty in these programs.

-Time limit to Certify?
+Do I have a time limit to Certify?